tanaikech/ProjectApp/README.md

 ## Authorization using Manifests
 - On script editor
     - View -> Show manifest file
 - Add **"oauthScopes"** to "appsscript.json".
 After you installed the library and added the scopes to the default "appsscript.json", it becomes as follows.
-This timeZone is my current time zone. <u>Of course, you can install the library by directly modifying "appsscript.json".</u>
+This timeZone is my current time zone.
+Of course, you can install the library by directly modifying "appsscript.json".

 ~~~json
 {